Azure/bicep-types-az/generated/databoxedge/microsoft.databoxedge/2021-02-01/types.md

 * **name**: string
 * **state**: string

+## SupportPackageRequestProperties
+### Properties
+* **include**: string: Type of files, which need to be included in the logs This will contain the type of logs (Default/DefaultWithDumps/None/All/DefaultWithArchived) or a comma separated list of log types that are required
+* **maximumTimeStamp**: string: MaximumTimeStamp until where logs need to be collected
+* **minimumTimeStamp**: string: MinimumTimeStamp from where logs need to be collected

 ## SymmetricKey
 ### Properties
 * **connectionString**: [AsymmetricEncryptedSecret](#asymmetricencryptedsecret): Connection string based on the symmetric key.